Will this winter ever end?!

 If you want your kids to get some exercise, but can't leave the house because of the bitter cold, Patti Shukla is an excellent outlet.
-She has variety of YouTube videos that get your kiddos jumping, singing and playing.
+She has a variety of YouTube videos that get your kiddos jumping, singing, and playing.

 20. Find a Play Place